RanvierMUD/ranviermud/docs/extending/areas/quests.md

       rooms.yml
 ```

-Now to create the `1-test` script, again more detail about the structure and
+Now, to create the `1-test` script (again, more detail about the structure and
-implementation of scripts can be found in the [Scripting](scripting.md) section.
+implementation of scripts can be found in the [Scripting](scripting.md) section):

 ```javascript
 'use strict';